voydz/souyuz/README.md

 # Souyuz

-A fastlane component to make Xamarin builds a breeze. *Souyuz is now avaialbe as an Fastlane plugin see [fastlane-plugin-souyuz](fastlane-plugin-souyuz) for details.*
+A fastlane component to make Xamarin builds a breeze.
+Souyuz is now avaialbe as an **Fastlane plugin** see [fastlane-plugin-souyuz](fastlane-plugin-souyuz) for details.

+*NOTE: While souyuz should continue working with your existing configuration just fine, consider using the Fastlane plugin.*

 ## ToDos